kayceesrk/kayceesrk.github.io/index.md

 I led the development of [Multicore OCaml](https://github.com/ocamllabs/ocaml-multicore), a concurrent and parallel extension of the OCaml programming language.
-Multicore OCaml is now [merged](https://github.com/ocaml/ocaml/pull/10831) into OCaml, and will be available for general use in OCaml 5.0.
+Multicore OCaml is now [merged](https://github.com/ocaml/ocaml/pull/10831) into OCaml, and is available for general use in OCaml 5.0.

 I've co-founded several companies